 The most commonly seen fractures are:

-- Comminuted fracture.
-The bone has shattered into three or more pieces (usually due to an extreme force).
+Comminuted fracture.
+The bone has shattered into three or more pieces (usually due to an extreme force or crush type injury).

-Fractures can happen to any bone in the body.
-Frequent injuries orthopedists see include fractures of the toe, foot, leg (shin or femur), arm (particularly forearm), shoulder, wrist, ribs, skull, vertebrae, and hip.
+Fractures can occur at any bone in the body.
+Frequent injuries orthopedists see include fractures of the toe, foot, leg (shin or femur), arm (particularly forearm), shoulder, wrist, ribs, vertebrae, and hip.
 Hip fractures are particularly of concern in older people because they can lead to serious disability.

 Signs & Symptoms of fracture